Nadine2016/knative/getting-started.md

 1. Access Project Coligo.
 2. Select a project from the list of available projects.
 You can also [create a new one](/docs/knative?topic=knative-manage-project#create-a-project).
-3. After your project is created and the project is in `Active` status, you can create the Coligo application.
+3. After your project is created and the project is in `Active` status, you can create a Coligo application.
 Click the name of your project to open your project component page.
 4. From the Components page for your project, click **Application** to open the create Application page.
 5. Enter a name for the application and specify `ibmcom/helloworld` for container image.
 For this example, you do not need to modify the default values for **Runtime settings** or **Environment variables**.
 6. Click **Deploy**.
 7. After the application status changes to **Ready**, you can test the application by clicking **Test application**.
 To see the running application, click **Application URL**.
 8. Now that our application is running, let's create a revision by adding an environment variable.
+From the configuration page for your application:
    1. Click **Env. variables**.
    2. Click **Add environmental variable**.
    3. Enter `TARGET` for name and `Stranger` for value.